EmreOzdemiroglu/GDSC_GoodDayM/README.md

    ```
    pip install -r requirements.txt
    ```
+3. **API keys and URLs for RT DB:** You have to put your firebase_db url and gemini_api key in the main and number_upper app.
 ### Running the Application

 To ensure the application runs smoothly, you need to launch two separate instances in the following order: